There are also some disadvantages to holding cryptocurrency. They include:

 - Easy to lose access to funds.
 If you lose your private key, you no longer have access to your funds.
 The private key is necessary to sign transactions and write them to the blockchain.
 Make sure you back up your private key in multiple places.

 - High volatility.
 The values of many cryptocurrencies are extremely volatile.
-This can make them difficult to use as a means of paying for goods and services since retail prices would need to fluctuate to adjust for the currency's volatility.
-It can also make it difficult to stomach as an investor when the price can easily swing more than 10% on any given day.
+This can make them difficult to use for paying for goods and services, since retail prices would need to fluctuate to account for the currency's volatility.
+It can also make it difficult for an investor to stomach when the price can easily swing by more than 10% on any given day.

 How to mine cryptocurrency